 To further characterize marked point processes it is possible to start from geometrical structures constructed on top of the point pattern.
 These `secondary structures' \cite{Illian:2008} comprise in particular tessellations and networks \cite{Okabe:2000}.
 The Voronoi tessellation is one of the most relevant structure in computational geometry, and is of major importance in the resolution of many problems, in particular in location science \cite{Laporte:book}.
 Networks can also be constructed over a set of points, and useful tools include proximity graphs (such as the random geometric graph) or excluded volume graphs (such as the Gabriel graph).
 Measures on these secondary structures can then characterize the point process itself, and constructing a spatial network on top of the point process enables to import all the networks knowledge into spatial statistics.
 For example, a recent approach uses first-passage times of random walks on networks constructed over a set of points in order to quantify correlations in complex systems \cite{Bassolas:2020}.
 However, approaches based on secondary structures are in general used to estimate deviations from uniformity, or the importance of some correlations.
-Here, starting from the Voronoi tessellation, we will construct a tool that is useful to understand the multiscale structure of a system of marked points, and to compare it to other systems.
-Such a tool for characterizing the organization of this type of systems should thus encode both the spatial information and the population (in more general terms both the positions and the marks of the points).
+In contrast, we want to construct a tool that helps us understand the multiscale structure of a system of marked points, and enable us to compare it to other systems.
+Such a tool for characterizing the organization of spatial hierarchies should thus encode both the spatial information and the population (in more general terms both the positions and the marks of the points).